 How to download Instagram Stories

-Instagram makes it much easier to download your own stories – the image or video including any stickers or text you’ve applied.
+Instagram makes it easy to download your own stories, including any stickers or text you’ve applied to the image or video you postd.
 Just click on the three vertical dots at the bottom right of the story and choose 'Save photo'.
 You can find old stories by going to your profile, clicking on the menu icon and selecting 'Archive'.
 (See our guide to Instagram Stories here.)

 If you want a Story from someone else’s account – and some photographers specifically share pictures for use as wallpaper by this means – you can save it by simply taking a screenshot.
 The trick is to hold down one finger on the screen while you do so in order to remove the Instagram UI and get a clean shot.